gbv/beaconspec/beacon.md

     :dump foaf:homepage <http://example.org/about.html> .

-### feed
+### FEED

-The feed field contains an URL, where to download the link dump from.
+The `FEED` meta field contains an URL, where to download the link dump from.
 This field corresponds to the RDF property `void:dataDump`.
-For instance this meta field, expressed in BEACON text format
+For instance this field, expressed in BEACON text format

     #FEED: http://example.com/beacon.txt